carlton355/DclLowLatency/README.md

 - Writing a second WebRTC Provider perhaps for Janus WebRTC Server.
 - SDK7 version
 - Creating a Smart Item with the new SDK7 smart items when it is available.

+### What's New

+We are working on:
+- A better way to setup the test project from this repo.
+- Getting the "Just a Video Screen" test passing with code and instructions from this repo.

+What's next
+- Continuing with test scenes to work towards getting them all developed and passing.
+- Preparing for user testing.
+- Writing documentation for Decentraland [Docs](https://docs.decentraland.org/).